cloudberrydb/cloudberrydb/README.md

 [GPOS is available here](https://github.com/greenplum-db/gpos) The GPOS README gives instructions for building and installing GPOS.
-Note that the build type (e.g. DEBUG vs. RELEASE) for GPOS and GP-ORCA should match (mixing and matching can lead to errors).
+Note that the build type (e.g. DEBUG vs. RELEASE) for GPOS and GPORCA should match (mixing and matching can lead to errors).

-If GPOS was installed to the default location, the cmake build system for GP-ORCA should find it automatically.
+If GPOS was installed to the default location, the cmake build system for GPORCA should find it automatically.
 Otherwise, cmake can be pointed to your GPOS installation with the `GPOS_INCLUDE_DIR` and `GPOS_LIBRARY` options like
 so: